17Elulade/spa/README.md

 Things I have learnt during this programming task,
-- Researching helps, copying does not
+- Research and learning helps, copying does not
-- Taking multiple dedicated sessions avoids burnout
+- Taking multiple dedicated sessions can avoid burnout instead of one big session
-- Everythng can be optimised and done better
+- Everything can be optimised and done better
   Thank you for listening and viewing my code, this will not be the last.

 - Israel Elulade